mjit584/2020/content/pages/coral/index.md

 Belize’s government had a spotlight placed on them when, in 2009, UNESCO placed the Belize Barrier Reef on their list of World Heritage Sites in Danger.
 The placement was a response specifically to the immediate human threats to the reef like development and pollution, not the looming danger of climate change.
 UNESCO maintains today that climate change is too broad a threat to list its potential victims.

-The classification increased international pressure on the country to take protective actions, including the establishment of the co-managed Marine Protected Areas, a ban on single-use plastics, and a temporary ban on all oil drilling in the country.
-And while this move made Belize the first country in the world to ban drilling, Hachmann and Carne argue that it was mostly a public relations stunt.
+The classification increased international pressure on the country to take protective actions like strengthening the mangrove regulations and creating a temporary ban on all oil drilling in the country.
+And while this move made Belize the first country in the world to ban marine oil exploration, Hachmann and Carne argue that it was mostly a public relations stunt.

 “Well, everyone knows that they’re still doing seismic testing [for oil],” says Hachmann.
 “All over the reef, and if they find something, I think we will maybe see the difference between a moratorium and a ban.”